Niall Quinn: Personal life

 Both Quinn's parents are from Thurles, County Tipperary.
 His father as well as his uncles on his mother's side played hurling for Tipperary.
-He was born in Dublin.
-He now lives in Kildare.
+He was born in Dublin. and later settled in Kildare.
 He has been married to the Irish model Gillian Roe since 1992, and they have two children: Aisling and Michael.

-In 2005 Quinn was banned for driving for three months and ordered to pay a €200 fine after admitting drink-driving.
+Quinn struggled to adapt to post-playing life, the loss of his teammates' presence and his identity as a player, which affected his marriage.
+In 2005, Quinn was banned for driving for three months and ordered to pay a €200 fine after admitting drink-driving.
+A history enthusiast, Quinn completed a masters' degree in 2022 with a thesis on revolutionary and FAI luminary Oscar Traynor.
+He is a keen golfer, live music enthusiast, and horse racing fan, having attended the Cheltenham Festival 24 years in a row.